top of page

 RB | BOISE ST. | 5’9 | 215

-Strengths: Jeanty runs with incredible contact-balance.
-He is a bowling ball running back who can dominate in the short game and also create big plays.
-Jeanty invites contact and defenders just naturally bounce off of him.
-He is a typical work-horse who gets better as the game goes on.
-Jeanty runs with a nice balance of patience and urgency.
-His 2024 season was ridiculously productive Weaknesses: There aren’t many glaring holes to his game, but his top-speed isn’t necessarily eye popping for someone with this much attention.
-Bottom Line: Jeanty is an immediate workhorse who can keep your team ahead of the chains.
+Strengths: Jeanty runs with exceptional contact balance.
+He’s a bowling-ball back who can dominate in the short game while still creating explosive plays.
+Jeanty embraces contact, and defenders naturally bounce off him.
+He’s a classic workhorse who gets stronger as the game goes on, running with a great mix of patience and urgency.
+His 2024 season was incredibly productive.
+Weaknesses: There aren’t many glaring holes in his game, but his top-end speed isn’t eye-popping given the hype.
+Bottom Line: Jeanty is an immediate workhorse who can keep your offense consistently ahead of the chains.

 Grade: Round 1